uviclibraries/genai-notebooklm/5-nblm-presentations.md

 > - **Reflection**: Are there any potential drawbacks or problems you can think of with this type of GenAI-created Podcast summary?

 ## Create an Image for Each Slide
-5. If you haven't created a PowerPoint or Google Slides document to start to record and edit the suggestions you like from NotebookLM, now would be a good time to create one.
-If you'd like, you can use a [UVic presentation template](https://docs.google.com/presentation/d/1fuhWOJu_sq0ivUTY1Ul2h0t7Kff2wZZ0Y5NSnEMh0bY/template/preview){:target="_blank"}, but can use it or create your own look and feel.
 6. Let's go to [Meta.ai](https://www.meta.ai/){:target="_blank"} to create the images (as of December 2024 Google's free Gemini image creator is not nearly as good as the free Meta.ai image generator)
 7. Prompt for the title page
 8. Prompt for story page